tfreundo/airflow-dev-env/README.md

 For Airflow the pretty popular repository [docker-airflow by puckel](https://github.com/puckel/docker-airflow) is used.
 See more information there on e.g. additional configuration possibilities etc.
 This repository is referenced as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) located under `/submodules/docker-airflow`.

+## Adding your own DAGs
+Per default, Airflow will scan the configured DAG-folder `/submodules/docker-airflow/dags` periodically.
+You can configure the filecheck interval in the `/submodules/docker-airflow/config/airflow.cfg` parameter `dag_dir_list_interval`.

+Meaning, if you add your own DAG python files there, after some time they will magically appear in your running Airflow instance.
+You don't even have to rebuild or restart your Docker container.

+I added for convenience the folder `/dags`.
+Put your own DAGs in there, code and if you want to push them to your airflow instance, call the shell script `push_dags.sh`.
+This will copy the content of the `/dags` folder to `/submodules/docker-airflow/dags` and then your DAGs will appear in your airflow instance.